 Hence why research shows that companies spend on average 18 hours every month on modifying, consolidating, correcting and updating information in their self-created spreadsheets.
-Deloitte even found that 23% of all spreadsheets contain errors.
+Deloitte even calculated that 23% of all spreadsheets contain errors.

 And why exactly is that an issue?